 We welcome occasional non-member guests, but to enjoy regular attendance, please become a member of the CSA.

 Funding for this non-profit program comes from voluntary donations at the door.

-Lifelong Learning sessions run through the fall, winter and spring at Creekside Hall, Canmore Seniors Centre, on Monday afternoons.
-Details are available on the CSA’s weekly newsletter, our Home Page, or noticeboards.
+Lifelong Learning sessions normally run through the fall, winter and spring at Creekside Hall, Canmore Seniors Centre, on Monday afternoons.
+Fall 2020 sessions were cancelled due to the pandemic; Winter 2021 sessions were broadcast via Zoom.
+Lifelong Learning presentations will resume Fall 2021 on October 4th.
+Hopefully by then we will be able to meet in person in Creekside Hall!
+Details are available on the CSA’s weekly newsletter, this website, or noticeboards.